S0urC10ud/xai-fuzzy-regrules/README.md

     "num_antecedents_weight": 1, // num_antecedents_weight * (1 / numAntecedents) +
     "whitelist_boolean_weight": 1000 // + whitelist_boolean_weight if the rule is a whitelisted rule
   },
-  "generate_fuzzification_chart": true // Generates a chart to visualize fuzzification if true }
+}
 ```